 As a QuickBooks Desktop user, you’ve probably noticed that QuickBooks applications have a multi-user hosting capability, which, together with the QuickBooks database server manager, allows multiple users to view, edit, and work on the same company file simultaneously.
 When you see the “QBDBMgrN not running on this computer” Error message, it means that the QuickBooks database server manager, which helps establish a connection between a host computer and your QuickBooks database, has stopped working.

 When QBDBMgrN is not running or fails to open, it is usually because the Windows firewall or another security program is preventing QBDBSM services from being accessed over the network.
-This happens most often when the firewall configuration has recently been changed and the port numbers entered are incorrect.
-A QuickBooks Update is another common cause.
-Why?
-Because, even if QuickBooks was previously allowed to run on the network and was working perfectly fine, the Windows firewall does not recognize the updated version of the software thus it prevents from being accessible by other users to avoid security issues.
+This happens most often when the firewall configuration has recently been changed and the port numbers entered are incorrect. a common cause somtimes in a QuickBooks update because, even if QuickBooks was previously allowed to run on the network and was working perfectly fine, the Windows firewall does not recognize the updated files of the software casuing the the QBDBMgrN not running error.

-In such as scenario simply by setting up the appropriate permissions can fix QBDBMgrN not running on this computer server error right away.
+In such scenarios simply by setting up the appropriate permissions can fix QBDBMgrN not running on this computer server error right away.

 QBDBMgrN is an short form for QuickBooks Database Manager, an application created by Intuit.
 The application was introduced specifically to add multi-user functionality to QuickBooks Desktop solutions.